 Roseburia intestinalis generates butyrate through the reverse β-oxidation pathway (illustrated in Figure 1C).
 In our experiments, R. intestinalis efficiently consumed glucose and pyruvate, producing butyrate, acetate, and lactate, impacting the pH to a lesser extent than B. thetaiotaomicron.
 As we previously described [37670028], in the absence of glucose, R. intestinalis transitions to a slow growth mode, characterized by the prolonged survival of viable cells (evident in “Live Cells” curves in Figure 1F), sporadic consumption of lactate/acetate (as shown in Figure 1F), and continuous butyrate production (also in Figure 1F).
 In our model, we represented this average behavior by incorporating rapid cell death in the absence of glucose and shifting subpopulations to slow growth in response to lactate and acetate (detailed in Supplementary Text S1).
 However, our model does not fully account for the observed heterogeneous lactate utilization across different experiments (as depicted in Figure 1F).

 After calibrating our model with monoculture growth data (Figure 1 D-F and Supplementary Text S1) and validating its performance in batch cocultures (Supplementary Figure S2), we incorporated dilution terms to simulate in silico the stability landscapes in a continuous culture environment.
 We explored how steady-state bacteria/metabolite levels respond to controllable factors—culture pH and dilution rate—which do not directly alter their initial concentrations but can impact the systems’ dynamics.
 The dilution rate impacts the steady-state concentration of metabolites and nutrient availability, thereby affecting population growth rates and the transition between metabolic phenotypes (Figure 2A), while pH directly impacts growth.
-Changes in growth also impact the production of fermentation products and, for instance, their subsequent utilization by Roseburia intestinalis’s slow growth mode.
+Changes in growth also impact the production of organic acids and, for instance, their subsequent utilization by Roseburia intestinalis’s slow growth mode.
 In summary, these parameters significantly shape the overall community phenotype (Figure 2B and C).

 A surprising observation that resulted from this in silico analysis is that the stability landscape of some of the state variables revealed sharp transitions between alternative concentration profiles.
 For example, Blautia hydrogenotrophica maintains consistent concentrations under wide pH ranges, but undergoes a sharp shift when the dilution rate increases beyond a certain point (Figure 2B).
 Roseburia instestinalis survives in two separate zones, including a narrow range of conditions where it outcompetes the other species (Figure 2C).
 These zones are separated by areas where no growth occurs.
 Overall, the presence of sharp transitions between zones in the stability landscapes suggest that alternative stable states can emerge depending on the initial concentrations.
 It also indicates the presence of tipping points, where minor environmental changes can lead to significant shifts in community structure.